mbeddr/mps-platform-docs/src/doc/docs/patterns/user_experience.md

 ## Text

+Currently, there are no guidelines on how to write text in MPS editors.
+The following links provide some information on this topic from non-MPS perspectives.

 - [UX Writing: Handy Tips on Text Improving User Experience](https://blog.tubikstudio.com/user-experience-tips-ux-writing/)
 - [The Punctuation Guide](https://www.thepunctuationguide.com/index.html)
 - [Technical Writing Essentials – Document Design](https://pressbooks.bccampus.ca/technicalwriting/part/documentdesign/)